LuisAlva1987/American_Hospital_Association_Survey/README.md

   avg_response_rate;
 ```

-Average response (surveys completed by patients in hospitals) has been generally low throughout the years the survey was conducted with the highest average response rate of 27.55% during the year 2015.
-Average response rate has been decreasing year by year by aproximately one percent yearly.
-A decreasing response rate from an already low response rate doesn't favor the purpose of the survey since it is not proving a complete picture for measuring patients’ perspectives in order to improve their quality of care.
-Therefore my recomendation is to find ways to i prove survey response rate in hospitals to get a more accurtate picture of the issues.

-**What recommendations can you make to hospitals to help them further improve the patient experience?**
+Patient involvement (surveys completed) have been generally low throughout the years the survey was conducted.
+Average response rate has been decreasing year by year by aproximately one percent yearly from 27.6% in 2015 to 19.4% in 2023.
+In a state level we will find a low average patient involvement throughout the years the survey was conducted as well, having Wisconsin with the highest involvement average at 33.8% and 41 out of the 51 states below 25% patient involvement.
+A already low decreasing response rate doesn't provide enough data to allow us to see a fuller picture.
+Therefore, the recomendation in this case would be finding ways to improve patient involvement in order to gather more data and consequently have a more accurate picture on what needs to be improve for better patient quality of care.